bgoskouie/DataStructuresAlgorithms-Chapter3-Proj/problem2.md

 Time Complexity:   O(log(n))
 Space Complexity:   O(1)

-Algorithm: recurring - a function that calls itself.
+Algorithm: binary search that is implemented using recursion : a function that calls itself.